The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 14:54

 Well, it’s funny as you just started talking, and I was like, oh, yeah, I remember I got plantar fasciitis in both feet.
-I didn’t freeze my training.
-Yeah, as a swimmer, you know, like going and running and increase my run volume a lot like yeah, just got injured in that first couple years quite a bit.
-But yeah, the rise was like the the improvement was was sharp very fast and I was hanging out with Yeah, just got kind of got in with this group of guys who I think between them they used to go and race Ironman all over the, they probably raise three or four or five Iron Man’s each of them around the world every every season.
-And I just used to go and train with them.
-And I learned how to ride a bike based on just sitting at the back of the pack.
-And when they drank, I drank when they change gate, I change gear.
-When they lean the bike, I lean the bike, and we did these, you know, big training camps in places like lands ROTC, which are notoriously windy and hilly and hot.
-So you just learned a lot.
+I did increase my training, yeah, as a swimmer, you know, like going and running and increase my run volume a lot like yeah, just got injured in that first couple years quite a bit.
+But yeah, the rise was like – the improvement was sharp, very fast and I was hanging out with, yeah, just got kind of got in with this group of guys who I think between them they used to go and race Ironman all over the, they probably raise three or four or five Ironman’s each of them around the world every every season and I just used to go and train with them and I learned how to ride a bike based on just sitting at the back of the pack.
+And when they drank, I drank, when they change gear, I change gear, when they lean the bike, I lean the bike, and we did these, you know, big training camps in places like Lands Royalty, which are notoriously windy and hilly and hot so you just learned a lot.
 And just like a sponge I used to like, watch them and copy.
 Yeah, because cycling was the sport that I was the newest to.
-But the fitness, I guess I realized there was already an athlete in there, right who as a young girl, I’d spent hours and hours and hours in the pool.
-So it was an athlete in there.
+But the fitness, I guess I realized there was already an athlete in there, right who as a young girl, I’d spent hours and hours and hours in the pool – so it was an athlete in there.
 It was just like a case of waking her up and bringing her back around and learning some skills.

 Trevor Connor 16:07